Spreads In Tarot – How Cards Are Used In Tarot

 The first represents the things which happened deep into the past.

-The second, the card represents the recent past.
+The second card represents the recent past.

-Third represents the present.
+The third represents the present.

 The fourth presents the near future.

-And the fifth represents the far future, a very long range reading.
+And the fifth represents the far future, a very long-range reading.

 The Nine Card Spread

-Now, we have this nine card spread.
+Now, we have this nine-card spread.

-So the first three cards of the upper row represent aspirations.
+So, the first three cards of the upper row represent aspirations.

-What are a persons aspirations, dreams and goals?
+What are a person’s aspirations, dreams, and goals?

 Peace of mind

-The columns are past, present and future.
+The columns are past, present, and future.

 What are your aspirations?